Roosevelt–Rondon Scientific Expedition

 The Roosevelt–Rondon Scientific Expedition (Portuguese: Expedição Científica Rondon–Roosevelt) was a survey expedition in 1913–14 to follow the path of the Rio da Dúvida ("River of Doubt") in the Amazon basin.
-The expedition was jointly led by Theodore Roosevelt, the former President of the United States, and Colonel Cândido Rondon, the Brazilian explorer who had discovered its headwaters in 1909.
+The expedition was jointly led by Theodore Roosevelt, the former president of the United States, and Colonel Cândido Rondon, a Brazilian explorer who had discovered its headwaters in 1909.
 Sponsored in part by the American Museum of Natural History, they also collected many new animal and insect specimens.
-The river was eventually named "Rio Roosevelt" for the former president.
+The river was eventually named "Rio Roosevelt" after the former president.
 He nearly died during the voyage and his health was permanently damaged.

 Beginnings

 After losing a bid for a third presidential term in the 1912 election, Roosevelt had originally planned to go on a speaking tour of Argentina and Brazil, followed by a cruise of the Amazon River organized by his friend Father John Augustine Zahm.
 Instead, the government of Brazil suggested that Roosevelt accompany famous Brazilian explorer Cândido Rondon on his exploration of the previously unknown River of Doubt, the headwaters of which had only recently been discovered.
 Roosevelt, seeking adventure and challenge after his recent electoral defeat, agreed.
-Kermit Roosevelt, Theodore's son, had recently become engaged and did not plan on joining the expedition but did on the insistence of his mother, in order to protect his father.
+Kermit Roosevelt, Theodore's son, had recently become engaged and did not plan on joining the expedition but did on the insistence of his mother Edith Roosevelt, in order to protect his father.
 The expedition started in Cáceres, a small town on the Paraguay River, in December 1913.
 They traveled to Tapirapuã, where Rondon had previously discovered the headwaters of the River of Doubt.
 From Tapirapuã, the expedition traveled northwest, through dense forests and then later through the plains on top of the Parecis plateau.
 They reached the River of Doubt on February 27, 1914.
 At this point, due to a lack of food supplies, the Expedition split up, with part of the Expedition, including Father Zahm and expedition quartermaster Anthony Fiala, following the Ji-Paraná River to the Madeira River.
 The remaining party – the Roosevelts, Colonel Rondon, American naturalist George Kruck Cherrie, and 15 Brazilian porters (camaradas) – then started down the River of Doubt.